We are involved in a number of initiatives to encourage growing, harvesting and eating local fruit.

 Planting school & community orchards

-Since 2003, we have helped schools and communities across Sussex plant nearly 90 orchards.
+Since 2003, we have helped schools and communities across Sussex plant more than 130 orchards.

 The schools with which we’ve planted orchards have included small village schools like Clymping in West Sussex as well as large secondary schools like Falmer in Brighton.
 Community orchards we have helped plant include tiny community gardens like London Road Station and Phoenix Community Centre and larger orchards on estates like Craven Vale and Hollingdean (all in Brighton).
 We’ve also planted community orchards on public land, including Maltravers Leisure Gardens in Littlehampton and Heringtons Field in Arundel.